Minor summation formula of hyperpfaffians and Selberg integrals

-If one compare these identities with Desainte-Catherine and Viennot's determinant $\det(\Cat(i+j+r-2))_{1\leq i,j\leq n}=\prod_{1\leq i\leq j\leq r}\frac{i+j+2n}{i+j}$ in \cite{DV,Ta}, they seem the Pfaffian analogues.
-The reader may notice that the products in the right-hand side of these identities are not so simple as that of Desainte-Catherine and Viennot's determinant.
-But if one takes the ratio of those products between $r$ and $r+1$, it looks very similar to $\prod_{1\leq i\leq j\leq r}\frac{i+j+2n}{i+j}$.
-We use the binomial coefficient product for $\Phi_{n}(r,s,m)$ in this section, but we don't know this is a good expression or not.
-Anyway it is very interesting problem to find a combinatorial objects which realize these identities.
+see \cite{DV,Ta}.
+The reader may think that the product in the right-hand side of \eqref{eq:Cat_arb} is not so simple as that of \eqref{eq:Desainte-Catherine-Viennot}.
+But, if one takes the ratio of the products between $r$ and $r+1$, it looks very similar to the ratio of \eqref{eq:Desainte-Catherine-Viennot}.
+As shown in \cite{DV}, the determinant of \eqref{eq:Desainte-Catherine-Viennot} is the number of Young tableaux with entries from $[r]$ satisfying: there are at most $2n$ rows; the rows are strictly increasing; the columns are non-decreasing; every column has an even number of cells.
+It would be a challenging problem to find combinatorial objects which count some of the above Pfaffians.